Skip to content

 Daily digest

 Every morning (based on the team owner's timezone), DomainDash checks whether you have any open non-critical incidents.
-If you do, it sends a summary email listing each issue, grouped by severity:
+If you do, it sends a summary email listing each incident, grouped by severity:

-Each item shows how long the issue has been open, so you can prioritise accordingly.
+Each item shows how long the incident has been open, so you can prioritise accordingly.

 Resolved notifications